raviqqe/doc/slides/stak/embedding-scheme-in-rust.md

 # Examples

+## Macros

 - `compile_r7rs!` compiles R7RS Scheme codes into bytecodes.
 - `include_r7rs!` includes and compiles R7RS Scheme codes from a file path.
+- They run at a compile time.

 ---